biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * Carta, A., Pierini, B., Roma-Marzio, F., Bedini, G. and Peruzzi, L. (in press) Phylogenetic measures of biodiversity uncover pteridophyte centres of diversity and hotspots in Tuscany.
 [Plant Biosystems](http://dx.doi.org/10.1080/11263504.2017.1353550).

-  * Heenan, P.B., Millar, T.R., Smissen, R.D., McGlone, M.S. and Wilton, A.D.
-(2017) Phylogenetic measures of neo- and palaeo-endemism in the indigenous vascular flora of the New Zealand archipelago.
-[Australian Systematic Botany, 30, 124-133](https://doi.org/10.1071/SB17009)

-  * Millar, T.R., Heenan, P.B., Wilton, A.D., Smissen, R.D. and Breitwieser, I. (2017) Spatial distribution of species, genus and phylogenetic endemism in the vascular flora of New Zealand, and implications for conservation.
-[Australian Systematic Botany, 30, 134-147](https://doi.org/10.1071/SB16015)

   * Bloomfield, N.J., Knerr, N. and Encinas-Viso, F. (in press) A comparison of network and clustering methods to detect biogeographical regions.
 [Ecography](http://dx.doi.org/10.1111/ecog.02596).